pattynextdoor/okizeme-app/src/posts/top-10-designed-fg-characters.md

 ![Erron Black](https://cdn.vox-cdn.com/uploads/chorus_asset/file/3513708/mkx_erron_black.0.jpg)

 He's a fucking cowboy.
 What more can you say?
 It's tough to introduce western media into a hefty Japanese-influenced game style.
 Eren Black was a special roster edition to MK X that had a gruff solo gunslinger to his feel.
 He had great mix-ups, excellent damage output.
 He was an overall great pick into mastering MK X as he was basically a scrubstomper.
 From the traditional Mortal Kombat style of gods, humans, cyborgs, ninjas, and demons.
-Eren Black is a refreshing character design into the Mortal Kombat franchise.
+Erron Black is a refreshing character design into the Mortal Kombat franchise.

 ## 9. Kirby (Super Smash Bros)